-where EUZr is total energy of the UZr system, EU and E(Zr) are the energy per atom of U and Zr respectively, N(U) and N(U) are the number of atoms of U and Zr respectively in the system of interest, and N is the total number of atoms in the system.
+where EUZr is total energy of the UZr system, EU and E(Zr) are the energy per atom of U and Zr respectively, N(U) and N(Zr) are the number of atoms of U and Zr, respectively, in the system of interest, and N is the total number of atoms in the system.

-The surface energy is calculated by creating a U-Zr system with a vacuum on one of the surfaces of interest.
+The surface energy is calculated by creating a U-Zr system with a section of vacuum in the supercell oriented in a specific fashion.
 The energy of the system with a vacuum is obtained from the simulations results and the surface energy is calculated using equation 6